LazyMagicOrg/LazyMagic/LazyMagic.FloorMat/Documentation/SVGBestPractices.md

 1. **Identify T-junctions:**
    - Look for vertices from one section that lie on edges of adjacent sections
-   - Check sections that will be merged together (defined in `Rooms.json`)
+   - Check sections that will be merged together (defined in `level data JSON (e.g., Level1-data.json)`)

 2. **Add collinear vertices:**
    - In Inkscape or your SVG editor: